Tokyo Gov. Yuriko Koike: Media-savvy operator with stomach for a fight | The Japan Times

 Koike has already rallied several disillusioned lawmakers from other opposition parties to her cause but commentators say she may lack sufficient time to mount a serious national challenge to Abe.

-With the 2020 Olympics fast approaching, Koike has vowed to stay on as governor of Tokyo, meaning she doesn’t intent to run for a seat in the Diet.
+With the 2020 Olympics fast approaching, Koike has vowed to stay on as governor of Tokyo, meaning she doesn’t intend to run for a seat in the Diet.

 However, if her group were to win 20 to 30 seats in the Diet, it could tip the balance of power, said political analyst Iwai.